SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/twistlock.md

 ## Installing the Twistlock App

 This section provides instructions on how to install the Twistlock App, as well as examples of each of the dashboards.
-The App pre-configured searches and [Dashboards](#Dashboards) provide easy-to-access visual insights into your data.
+The App pre-configured searches and [dashboards](#viewing-dashboards) provide easy-to-access visual insights into your data.

 To install the app, do the following: